Why the Heart Is Slightly to the Left and Not Perfectly Centered

 Why the Heart’s Position Works Best

-The heart’s placement is a product of biological efficiency, shaped by millions of years of evolution.
+Its position reflects millions of years of evolutionary problem-solving, a placement that maximizes circulation efficiency across the entire body.
 Its slight leftward orientation, early developmental looping, and close proximity to the lungs all serve a single purpose—delivering oxygen-rich blood to the body as effectively as possible.

 Far from being a misplaced organ, the heart sits exactly where it functions best, proving that in anatomy, performance often outweighs perfect symmetry.